 In my experience, the top 3 manufacturers of affordable racks for home recording are:

 - Middle Atlantic

-For Raxxess, here are the options I recommend:
+For Raxxess, here’s what I recommend:

 For Middle Atlantic:

 As you may have noticed, the Odyssey racks are a little more “heavy-duty” than the other two.
-And that’s because they’re more of a “hybrid” between a studio rack, and this next category…

 2. Portable Racks